-- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.
+$\checkmark$ Aid that is non-need-based but that was used to meet need should be counted as need-based aid.

-✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

 Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
-Exclude any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 3,663 14,732 в Number of students in line a who applied for need-based financial aid 2,507 8,506 с Number of students in line b who were determined to have financial need 1,454 5,666 D Number of students in line ${\boldsymbol{c}}$ who were awarded any financial aid 1,454 5,666 Е Number of students in line d who were awarded any need-based scholarship or grant aid 1,419 5,539 F Number of students in line d who were awarded any need-based self-help aid 1,283 5,104 G Number of students in line d who were awarded any non-need- based scholarship or grant aid 260 975 н Number of students in line d whose need was fully met ( exclude PLUS loans, unsubsidized loans, and private alternative loans) 861 3,511 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans) 98 96 J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) \$ 53,222 \$ 52,820 к Average need-based scholarship or grant award of those in line e \$ 45,071 \$ 44,185 L Average need-based self-help award ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f \$ 6,266 \$ 7,227

 Full-time First-time First-year Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad М Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need-based loan
+Fresh) Less Than Full-time Undergrad м Average need-based loan ( excluding PLUS loans, unsubsidized loans, and private alternative loans ) of those in line f who were awarded a need-based loan \$ 3,415.0 \$ 4,434.0